abixxvii/abixxvii.github.io/_talks/STEP.md

 ***Picture shows the 6 DOF bot which uses carbon fibre (CFRP) links and ABS (3D Printed) links***

-Previously, I collaborated with the inception team towards the end of their tenure and now oversee this new phase.
-The team successfully developed 2, 4, 6, and 10 DOF robots (with 8 active and 2 passive degrees of freedom).

 <video width="320" height="240" controls autoplay>